 Let’s start with a definition of coworking that I wrote and used for the European Coworking Assembly when I was the president, and that was also approved (and ignored) by the then nascent coalition of Belgian coworking spaces.

 These are the elements that define a real coworking space:

-- Call itself or the service it offers coworking.
+- Calls itself or the service it offers coworking.

-- Have a fully dedicated space for coworking (not just a few hours or a cafeteria shared with patrons).
+- Has a fully dedicated space for coworking (not just a few hours or a cafeteria shared with patrons).

-- Have an active community of members, not just clients.
+- Has an active community of members, not just clients.

-- Have at least one facilitator dedicated to connect the members and build trust among them, engaging in activities to build the coworking community.
+- Has at least one facilitator dedicated to connect the members and build trust among them, engaging in activities to build the coworking community.

 - Promotes and encourage collaboration, interaction and serendipity.

 - Offers one or many kinds of membership (full or part time).

 - Does not discriminate who can become a member or how they can participate with hidden or implicit rules.

 These elements should be self evident, but they are not.
 I’ve seen websites of business centers that just had coworking written in white on white background, in an attempt to trick search engines.
 These centers did not use coworking to define their services because they saw it as a lesser offering, not worth it of the standing of their business.

 Many had absolutely no interactions among the members and did not want to get involved in anything beyond having a reception.
 Some said that they had a community because they included it in the contract (legal WTF).
 When meeting these spaces they said that it was not worth it to invest effort on the community side because it was a lot of work and they did not see a clear financial link to their profits (at a time where their businesses were losing clients and contracting).